Solanus Casey: Final years

-On July 2, 1957, he was readmitted to the hospital for the final time due to skin deterioration.
-He was given oxygen therapy.
-Casey's sister, Martha, came to visit him after being notified of the seriousness of his condition; the two prayed the rosary together.
+The doctors at St. John diagnosed Casey with erysipelas.
+At one point, the condition was serious enough for them to consider a limb amputation.
+However, his ulcers began to heal and Casey was discharged.
+On July 2, 1957, he was readmitted to St. John Hospital due to the deterioration of his skin.
+On admission, he was given oxygen therapy.
+Casey's sister, Martha, came to St. John to visit him; the two prayed the rosary together.